Project Planning

 About the author

 Salim Dharssi is a condo owner, resident and former condo board member.
-He is the founder and CEO of managemate, which is online collaboration software for condo boards.
+He is the founder and CEO of Managemate, which is online collaboration software for condo boards.
 In November 2020, Salim completed a Project Management Bootcamp certified by the Project Management Institute.

-For more information about managemate and how it can help your condo board plan and carry out projects effectively, please visit our product page or contact us for more information.
+For more information about Managemate and how it can help your condo board plan and carry out projects effectively, please visit our product page or contact us for more information.

 Request a Demo